anasa30/PT_FuelModels/README.md

 - https://downgit.github.io/#/home?url=https://github.com/anasa30/PT_FuelModels/tree/main/datasets/DATASETS.gdb

 ## Community Feedback
-If you have any sugestion on how to improve the map of fuel models in Portugal or if you encounter any issue using the package, please open a new [issue](https://github.com/bmaparicio/MTTfireCAL/issues).
-Please include a minimal, reproducible example of the bug, along with the exact error message or output you receive and the behavior you expect.
+If you have any sugestion on how to improve the map of fuel models in Portugal or if you encounter any issue using the package, please open a new [issue](https://github.com/anasa30/PT_FuelModels/issues).

 ## Citation
-Please use the following citation when refering to this package:
+Please use the following citation when refering to this dataset:
-Aparício, B.A., Benali, A., Sá, A.C.L.
-(2023) ‘MTTfireCAL’ package for R – An innovative, comprehensive and fast procedure to calibrate the MTT fire spread modelling system.
-MethodsX.
+Sá, A.C.L., Benali, A., Bruni, C., Mota, C., Aparicio, B.A., Pereira, J.M.C., Fernandes, P.M. (subm.)
+A customized method to produce adaptable fuel models dataset.